T

 were giants in the earth in those days; and also after that, when the sons of God

-, and they bare children to them, the same
+came in unto the daughters of men, and they bare children to them, the same

 became mighty men which were of old, men of renown.
 [Gen 6.1-4]